magento/merchdocs/src/magento-payments/payouts.md

 You don't have to open multiple dashboards or views to cross-reference orders and payments or reconcile accounts.
 Magento Payments enables you to take all these actions from one place---Payouts---so that you can view and manage your payouts efficiently.

-See payments across multiple providers, as well as the linked Magento order and transaction IDs, transaction amounts, payment method per transaction, and more, all within Payouts in the Admin.
+See linked Magento order and transaction IDs, transaction amounts, payment method per transaction, and more, all within Payouts in the Admin.

 You can download payout transactions in a .csv file format for use in existing accounting or order management software.